-Yes, Black Mission figs are a tasty treat that have tons of nutritional value and health benefits.
+Yes, Black Mission figs are a tasty treat with tons of nutritional value and health benefits.
 Black Mission figs are low in calories and have high amounts of fiber.
 They also contain manganese, magnesium, potassium, phosphorus, vitamins K and C, calcium and are a good source of antioxidants.

-How To Care For Black Mission Fig Tree
+How To Care For a Black Mission Fig Tree Bought Online

 This perennial fig tree is a heavy bearer of large size fruit and thrives best in full sun and average, well-drained soil.
 This makes it a great choice for easy to grow fig varieties that are long-lived.